HashimK21/RCcar-V2/README.md

 23/12
 merge conflict explained, accidentally deleted previous commit, caused some issues but those hae now been remedied, back to status quo.

+- rear values looking good, a little more filter to narrow down choice. moving on to front. need to calculate max travel.